jonnonz1/nz-statute-book/acts/public/1956/government-superannuation-fund-act-1956.md

 ### 71K Benefits where contributor leaves regular forces and is not entitled to retiring allowance
 (1) Where any contributor under this Part is discharged or released from the regular forces in circumstances where no retiring allowance is payable, the contributor shall be entitled to receive a refund of the total amount of the contributor's contributions to the Fund (less any amounts already received by the contributor from the Fund), increased—
   (a) in respect of contributions paid in respect of any period of contributory service under Part 3 or this Part by 0.25% for every month between the date of commencement of the contributor's contributory service under Part 3 or this Part and the date of payment of the refund; and
-  (b) where the Chief of Defence Force and the Authority so agree, by a further sum by way of interest computed as if the contributions paid by the contributor (after deducting all sums from time to time received by the contributor from the Fund) had been invested at compound interest with yearly rests at a rate calculated using a method that has been determined by the Authority, approved by the Minister, and published in the Gazette; and, except in the case of payments made during the financial year in which the contributor retires, that interest shall be computed as if all money paid into or out of the Fund in any financial year had been paid on 30 June in that year.
+  (b) where the Chief of Defence Force and the Authority so agree, by a further sum by way of interest computed as if the contributions paid by the contributor (after deducting all sums from time to time received by the contributor from the Fund) had been invested at compound interest with yearly rests at a rate calculated using a method that has been determined by the Authority (see subsections (11) and (12)); and, except in the case of payments made during the financial year in which the contributor retires, that interest shall be computed as if all money paid into or out of the Fund in any financial year had been paid on 30 June in that year.
 (2) For the purposes of determining the amount of any refund of contributions payable to any contributor under subsection (1), the amount of the refund shall include any amount payable to the contributor under section 35(1) of the Government Superannuation Fund Amendment Act 1976.
 (3) Where any contributor is entitled to receive a payment under subsection (1) and the contributor has not less than 10 years contributory service, the contributor may elect to decline the payment and to have the transfer value of the contributor's contributions (as determined in accordance with subsection (5)) paid to any retirement scheme (within the meaning of section 6(1) of the Financial Markets Conduct Act 2013) that is nominated by the contributor and approved by the Authority.
 (4) Any election under subsection (3) may be revoked, but shall be irrevocable once any payment has been accepted from the Fund pursuant to that election.